Academany/BioAcademy-Handbook/basic_bio_academy_course_info.md

 Local Instructors and Gurus are also required to attend the weekly prep meeting on Wednesdays 8:30 AM EST, 30 minutes** **before the start of class.

-## Weekly Homework Reviews / Help Sessions (Experiential 2016)

-Homework review sessions led by Gurus will be staggered according to global time.
-Exact time will be confirmed by the SN Gurus.

-All sessions take place on the MCU conferencing system on channel 4 - Class.
-More information on this in the section below entitled "Video Conferencing".

-Due to the limited number of MCU connections, students must go to their lab to participate with their local working group.

 ## Students: Basic Course Requirements

 ### Student Time Commitment